 Strong whistling in my ear made me deaf for what was happening around me.
 It hurt, but I had to move.
 Jax was missing.

 I ran like a cockroach from spot to spot in between the craters and tall yellow grass.
 I was wounded, I bled and I don’t know where my helmet was nor did I care to fetch it.
 I had to find Lieutenant Jax.
 He must be here somewhere.
-I saw him dash out toward the enemy, but he didn’t came back.
+I saw him dash out toward the enemy, but he didn’t come back.
 My platoon followed me with their weapons ready for a clash.

-I used my sleeve to wipe the sweat and dust off of my face, because it burned my eyes.
-I coughed, and twitched my head around.
+I used my sleeve to wipe the sweat and dust off of my face because it burned my eyes.
+I coughed and twitched my head around.

 “Shut up you jerk!
 They can hear you screaming, you idiot!”
 Our machine gun bearer scouted and grabbed his helmet before another projectile detonated.